The Cisco Kid: Films

 Numerous films have featured the character, beginning in the silent film era with The Caballero's Way (1914).
 There is a disagreement as to who actually played the part of the Cisco Kid.
 In the cemetery records of Stanley Herbert Dunn it is stated that he played the part.

 For his portrayal of the Kid in the early sound film In Old Arizona (1928), Warner Baxter won the second Best Actor Oscar.
 This film was a revised version of the original story, in which the Kid is portrayed in a positive light.
 It was directed by Irving Cummings and Raoul Walsh, who was originally slated to play the lead until a jackrabbit jumping through a windshield cost him an eye while on location.
+In 1930, Fox Film Corporation discovered they only held rights to make one film based on O. Henry's story.
+To circumvent this, they released The Arizona Kid - essentially a Cisco Kid knockoff starring Baxter as Chico Cabrillo, the Arizona Kid, The following year, they properly released The Cisco Kid with Baxter, Conchita Montenegro, and Edmund Lowe.
 In 1931, Fox Film Corporation produced a sound version with Baxter, Conchita Montenegro, and Edmund Lowe.

 The film series began with The Return of the Cisco Kid (1939), featuring Baxter in the title role with Cesar Romero as his sidekick, Lopez, Chris-Pin Martin as the other sidekick, Gordito ("Fatty"), Lynn Bari as his mistaken love interest, Ann Carver, Henry Hull as her wayward grandfather, and Ward Bond in the lowest-billed role as "Tough", whose one scene shows him beaten into unconsciousness by the unscrupulous Sheriff McNally (Robert Barrat).

 Romero took over the lead role of Cisco and Martin continued to play Gordito in six further films before the series was suspended with America's entry into World War II in 1941.
 Duncan Renaldo took over the reins as the Kid when Monogram Pictures revived the series in 1945 with The Cisco Kid Returns, which also introduced the Kid's best-known sidekick, Pancho, played by Martin Garralaga.
 Pancho also became established as his sidekick in other media.
 Neither Gordito nor Pancho is in the original story.
 After three Renaldo/Cisco films, Gilbert Roland played the character in a half-dozen 1946–1947 films beginning with The Gay Cavalier (1946).
 Renaldo then returned to the role with Leo Carrillo as Pancho.
 They made five films, with Renaldo assuming the flowery "Charro" suit in the final film.
 He would wear that throughout the TV series that followed.